Skip to main content

 Where does the STCA apply?

-The STCA applies to refugee claimants seeking to enter Canada from the U.S.:
+The STCA applies to refugee claimants seeking to enter Canada from the US:

-• at Canada-U.S. land border crossings
+• at Canada-US land border crossings

 • after crossing between ports of entry and making a claim for refugee protection less than 14 days after the day of entry into Canada